amal2016/hospital/README.md

 to run it

 run script of database first
+and in app.config file

-and change datasource name and password to yours
+change datasource name and password to yours